PhamTrungHieu2001/Data-Professions/README.md

 For more interactions with the dashboard, please download [Data Profession.pbix](https://github.com/PhamTrungHieu2001/Data-Professions/blob/main/Data%20Profession.pbix)

 ## Overview
-This project uses PowerBI to analyze survey data about various data professions.
+This project uses PowerBI to analyze and visualize survey data about various data professions.
 The survey includes responses from roles such as Data Analyst, Data Engineer, Data Scientist, and others.
-The goal is to create interactive dashboards and reports to visualize the survey results.
-These insights will help understand the distribution of roles and trends in the data industry.
+These insights will help understand the distribution of roles and trends in the data industry such as:
+1. Which country has the highest average salary?
+2. What is the average salary of each role?
+3. Are people happy with their salary and coworkers?

 ## Tool used
 - Power Query: data cleaning